 - 1. Name, age and grade of student searched.

 - 2. Reasons for the search.

 - 3. Name of any informant(s).

 - 4. Purpose of search (that is, what item(s) were being sought).

 - 5. Type and scope of search.

-- 6. Person conducting search and their title and position.
+- 6. Person conducting search and his or her title and position.

 - 7. Witnesses, if any, to the search.

 - 8. Time and location of search.

 - 9. Results of search (that is, what items(s) were found).

 - 10. Disposition of items found.

 - 11. Time, manner and results of parental notification.

 The building principal or the principal's designee shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
-The principal or designee shall clearly label each item taken from the student and retain control of the item(s), until the item(s) is turned over to the police.
-The principal or designee shall be responsible for personally delivering dangerous or illegal items to police authorities.
+The principal or his or her designee shall clearly label each item taken from the student and retain control of the item(s), until the item(s) is turned over to the police.
+The principal or his or her designee shall be responsible for personally delivering dangerous or illegal items to police authorities.